Tips on how to get a divorce if Christmas was the final straw

 Don’t let costs get out of hand

 It can cost an awful lot of money to divorce, especially if you have shared finances or children.
 The average spend on legal fees in the UK is £8,000.
-Doing things acrimoniously adds huge expense. amicable offers a fixed costs which you can spread over 3-6 months.
+Doing things acrimoniously adds huge expense. amicable offers a fixed cost which you can spread over three to six months.
 This is half the cost of a typical mediation and less than a third of the cost of going to a lawyer.
 We also offer emotional support and guidance around how to do the best for your kids.

 Find a way to divorce that’s right for you and your family